-Can a customer order bespoke pattern for themselves?
+Can a customer order bespoke patterns for themselves?

 Honestly, I’m getting away from designing bespoke patterns for people.
 It’s a lot of work and often the cost and time involved is just not justifiable unless it’s for a big quantity of fabric.
 I’ve found that people often want me to copy a fabric design they have seen elsewhere – which I’m just not prepared to do as its plagiarism.
 We are all about authentic Kenyan design and I feel that we need to be getting people to appreciate this rather than just copying.

 In your opinion, why isn’t fabric printing readily done here?